A Guide to Fire Extinguishers by Location

 Fire Extinguishers for Reception Areas

-• Combination of and Fire Extinguishers would be advisable.
+- Combination of Foam and CO2 Fire Extinguishers would be advisable.
 Foam would give general coverage for class A and B fires, while CO2 would be suitable to tackle electrical fires.
 Some foam extinguishers that have been dielectrically tested are also suitable for electrical fires.

 Fire Extinguishers for Corridors and Stairways

-• Combination of and Fire Extinguishers would be advisable.
+- Combination of Foam and CO2 Fire Extinguishers would be advisable.
 Foam would give general coverage for class A and B fires, while CO2 would be suitable to tackle electrical fires.
 Some foam extinguishers that have been dielectrically tested are also suitable for electrical fires.

 Fire Extinguishers for Offices